 Furthermore, well-structured and clearly defined SOPs can aid in knowledge transfer, ensuring that when a staff member leaves, their replacement can pick up where they left off with very little disruption.
 This is particularly important in facility asset management, where the effective operation and management of equipment can be both complicated and highly specific.

-In short, SOPs in facility asset management can standardize processes, enhance efficiency, reduce errors, and ensure a uniformly high level of service delivery across the board.
+In short, SOPs in facility asset information management can standardize processes, enhance efficiency, reduce errors, and ensure a uniformly high level of service delivery across the board.
 Data Fleet’s Property Echo asset information management software gives facility managers a leg up in establishing solid chronological and procedural SOPs via defined checklists, step-by-step instructions, decision trees, and workflow.

 2. Benchmarking: The Facility Manager’s “Secret Sauce”

-Benchmarking is a powerful tool in facility asset management.
+Benchmarking is a powerful tool in asset lifecycle management.
 Essentially, it involves comparing your operations, performance, and processes against those of other units or locations, or even of similar organizations within your industry.
 It is a continuous process of measuring services, practices, and systems within your company as well as against the best in the industry as a whole to gain information that will help your organization take action to improve its own performance.

 For instance, if benchmarking reveals that other units are achieving greater energy efficiency with the same assets, it may indicate the need for a review of your energy management practices.
 Or, if downtime for maintenance is significantly higher than industry averages, this could signal a need for improved maintenance protocols.